 The Organization follows the deferral method of accounting for restricted revenue.
-Under this method, restricted contributions and donations for expenses of future periods are recognized as revenue in the year in which the related expenses are incurred.
+Under this method, restricted contributions and donations for expenses of future periods are recognized as revenue in the year in which the related expenses are incurred provided that the amount can be reasonably estimated and the collection is reasonably assured.